 The authors write, "Studying both life expectancy and lifespan inequality adds an important dimension to the study of population health because these indicators represent individuals' decisions based not only on their expected lifetime, but also on the uncertainty in their timing of death."
 I'm not sure I am correctly understanding what decisions means in this context.
 Are the authors arguing that these indicators are the consequence of individual decisions?

 Thank you for this observation.
 We clarified those sentences, in particular we noted the difference between the two indicators we used in the paper.
 For example, life expectancy represents the average age at death if everyone experiences the prevailing deaths rates throughout their lifetime; while lifespan inequality is an indicator of how similar ages at death are.
-Analyzing both is important because increases in life expectancy are not necessarily accompanied by reductions in lifespan inequality (Sasson 2016).
+We believe that analyzing both indicators is important because increases in life expectancy are not necessarily accompanied by reductions in lifespan inequality (Sasson 2016).
 For instance, large inequality of lifespans implies greater uncertainty in the timing of death at the individual level, and thus have implications for the planning of life’s events (van Raalte et al. 2011, Sasson 2016).
-We have rephrased the sentence to make it clearer that we do not mean that these indicators are the consequence of individuals’ decisions, but rather individuals consider these indicators when making decisions, it now reads (from line 45):
+We have rephrased the sentence to make it clearer that we do not mean that these indicators are the consequence of individuals’ decisions, but rather individuals consider these indicators when making decisions.
+It now reads (from line 45):

 “…However, life expectancy masks inequality of lifespans or lifespan variation.10 Variability in ages-at-death is important because it addresses the growing interest in health inequalities11 and because larger variation of lifespans implies greater uncertainty in the timing of death at the individual level, and has implications for the planning of life’s events.12,13 From a public health perspective…”